Breakthrough COVID Infections Add Even More Chaos To School's Start In 2021

 "It was a pretty big deal how sick he got," says Johnson.
 "It wasn't just a little sniffle."

-Her 2-year-old suffered a sore throat, a cough and a 104 degree fever.
-The bout lasted more than a week and sickened Johnson, her sister and her boyfriend — all of whom had been vaccinated against the coronavirus.
+Her 2-year-old suffered a sore throat, a cough and a 104-degree fever.
+The bout lasted more than a week and sickened Johnson, her sister and her boyfriend — all of whom had been vaccinated against COVID-19.

 "It felt like a really bad sinus cold," Johnson says.
 "I felt exhausted.
 I lost my sense of taste and smell.
 That was the most bizarre sensation."

-In the two weeks leading up to classes, 3,255 students tested positive for the coronavirus in the Los Angeles Unified school district.
-Last week, more than 3,000 students and staff in Florida's Brevard Public Schools had to go into quarantine.
+In the two weeks leading up to classes, 3,255 students tested positive for the coronavirus in the Los Angeles Unified School District.
+Last week, more than 3,000 students and staff members in Florida's Brevard Public Schools had to go into quarantine.
 And in Hawaii, some schools are pulling the plug on in-class learning entirely, returning to remote versions.

 Nationwide between Aug.
 5 and Aug 12, about 121,000 children tested positive for the virus, according to the American Academy of Pediatrics and the Children's Hospital Association.
 That's a 23% increase over the prior week.

-Stephanie Chenard's 8-year-old son Desmond started third grade in the Bay Area last week.
-On the evening of the first day of class she received an email.
-The school district reported four positive COVID-19 cases in four different schools.
+Stephanie Chenard's 8-year-old son, Desmond, started third grade in the Bay Area last week.
+On the evening of the first day of class, she received an email.
+The school district reported four COVID-19 cases in four different schools.

 "It's already started," Chenard texted us after receiving the email, including a tearful emoji in her message.

 She knows firsthand how much a mild pediatric case can upend family life.
 About a month ago, Desmond started to lose his appetite.
 He quickly developed a fever.
-Chenard grimaces, remembering the moment the family learned Desmond had tested positive for COVID-19.
+Chenard grimaces, remembering the moment the family learned Desmond had tested positive for the coronavirus.
 The news shattered the 8-year-old.

 "He just burst out into tears," she says.